CodeLab7/shopify-snippets/product variants/README.md

 ```

 - Add the id `id="price-{{ section.id }}"` to the parent div to change the Price
-- You have to compulsory add Attribute In form tag  `data-productForm="productForm-{{ section.id }}"` like below define
+- You have to compulsory add Attribute In form tag  `data-productForm` like below define

 For Example
 ```